 MCT stands for Medium Chain Triglycerides—a type of saturated fatty acids commonly found in coconuts.
 Now, if you read ‘fat’ and a little alarm in your brain starts going off, hold on a second!
 Fats are one of the body’s primary sources of energy.
 They’re also important for healthy skin + hair, boosting brain function, digestion, and absorbing nutrients from food. #exhale

 MCTs are different than LCTs (long chain triglycerides) in that they are processed in the liver.
 Therefore, they can be used as an immediate source of energy.
-Coconut oil—a staple in my pantry—is claimed to be a good source of MCTs (about 62-65 percent of the fatty acids in coconut oil), but most of these are lauric acid.
+Coconut oil—a staple in my pantry—claims to be a good source of MCTs (about 62-65 percent of the fatty acids in coconut oil), however most of these are lauric acid.
 Even though lauric acid is said to be an MCT, it’s not digested in the same way as caproic, caprylic, or capric acid and doesn’t provide the same energy boost for the body.

 Don’t get me wrong—lauric acid has it’s own benefits and is part of why coconut oil is amazing.